wireapp/wire-docs/src/how-to/install/helm-prod.rst

 deployment; these include:

 -  docker images for each service
--  kubernetes configs for each deployment (from helm charts)
+-  Kubernetes configs for each deployment (from helm charts)
 -  configuration maps for each deployment (from helm charts)

 If you wish to get some information regarding the code currently running